Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

     - specificity 2: search books to read via collections/genre
     - specificity 3: save books to profile in a wishlist
 * `Community`: Allows users to
-    - specificity 1: generate random motivational quote
-    - specificity 2: check reviews from book authors
+    - specificity 1: check reviews from book authors
-    - specificity 3: read news about reading tips and personal development
+    - specificity 2: read news about reading tips and personal development
 * `MyBooklog`: Allows users to
     - specificity 1: set and edit their reading goal statement
     - specificity 2: view their books wishlist + remove books from the wishlist